• Skip to primary navigation

 Find Another Set of Eyes

 I learned this the hard way.
 It never hurts to have another set of eyes read your work.
-It could be a colleague, friend, or hire an editor for more important documents.
+It could be a colleague or friend or hire an editor for more important documents.

 Have someone read anything you publish to the masses.
 And, even for e-mail, sometimes have another set of eyes review what you’ve written, especially if it’s for clients or other important audiences.